 Mr. Kevin Van Dyke

-Mr. Kevin Van Dyke is a Senior Research Associate in IMPAQ’s Health Division.
-He serves as a project director, business development lead, task lead, and subject matter expert (SME) for several Health Division projects.
+Mr. Kevin Van Dyke leads IMPAQ’s Health Insurance & Marketplace Practice Area.
+He also serves as a project director, business development lead, and subject matter expert (SME) for several Health Division projects.

 Mr. Van Dyke is an expert in health insurance marketplaces, health care quality and patient safety, health information technology, Medicare and Medicaid payment policies, and hospitals and health systems.
 Kevin has served as a health insurance marketplace and health care quality SME for multiple Centers for Medicare & Medicaid Services (CMS) contracts and is a certified Six Sigma Green Belt.

-Mr. Van Dyke’s clients include the Center for Consumer Information and Insurance Oversight (CCIIO), the Centers for Medicare & Medicaid Innovation (CMMI), CMS’ Center for Medicare, CMS’ Office of Clinical Standards and Quality (CCSQ), and the Agency for Healthcare Research and Quality (AHRQ).
+Mr. Van Dyke’s clients include the Center for Consumer Information and Insurance Oversight (CCIIO), the Centers for Medicare & Medicaid Innovation (CMMI), CMS’ Center for Medicare, CMS’ Office of Clinical Standards and Quality (CCSQ), the New York State Health Foundation (NYSHealth), and the Agency for Healthcare Research and Quality (AHRQ).

 For IMPAQ’s CCIIO health insurance marketplace analytic support contract, Kevin has served as project director and led a large initiative supporting qualified health plan (QHP) certification review operational process improvement and longer-term marketplace and market-wide policy development.
 Kevin was also the business development lead for a successful CCSQ CMS contract bid to develop new QHP measures for the Quality Rating System (QRS).